Evgenii B. Rudnyi

 The code was my try to couple DONLP2 (Do NonLinear Programming) with an initial guess found from the physical background based on linear programming.
 It worked nicely for a three-component system in question.
 The question whether this approach can be generalized to four- and more- component systems is to be researched.

 I have written this in 1998 during the work on the book.
 These are simple codes with a pretty straightforward calls to Win32 functions LookupAccountName and LookupAccountSid.
-The most interesting was their creative use (see my message to NTBugtraq in the archive).
+The most interesting was their creative use (see my message to NTBugtraq in the archive with the code).

 Many, many people, working with Windows, used these utilities.
 For example, they were included in Hacking Exposed (as result, I got a book for free).
 You can browse Google results for sid2user.